-The project provides the material conditions and an intellectually stimulating environment to early career scholars for the development of their dissertations and research projects.
-We are currently supervising/mentoring one Master dissertation and one PhD dissertation.
+The project seeks to provides the material and intellectual conditions for early career scholars to develop their dissertations and research projects.
+We are currently supervising/mentoring several Master’s and PhD dissertations.

 Mariana Pinho (NOVA FCSH)